What Are the Low-Key Signs That Reveal a Person’s True Character?

 Why This Matters

-First impressions are made in a matter of seconds, according to research, yet they are frequently predicated on flimsy characteristics like charm or looks (Willis & Todorov, 2006).
+First impressions are formed in a matter of seconds, according to research, yet they are based on flimsy cues such as charm or appearance7.

-However, over time, consistent behavioral patterns reveal true character.
-If you ignore these low key signs, you may wind up misjudging those who are truly excellent or putting your trust in the wrong individuals.
-Being able to understand these low key signs can help you avoid heartbreak and create more solid, genuine relationships.
+However, over time, consistent behavioural patterns reveal true character.
+If you ignore these low-key signs, you may wind up misjudging those who are truly excellent or putting your trust in the wrong individuals.
+Understanding these low-key signs can help you avoid heartbreak and build more solid, genuine relationships.

-There may be serious repercussions if these low key signs are ignored.
-I’ve been in that situation before—trusting someone because they seemed kind but then discovering they were dishonest.
+There may be serious repercussions if these low-key signs are ignored.
+I’ve been in that situation before, trusting someone because they seemed kind, only to discover they were dishonest.
 For instance, I used to work with a coworker who was constantly grinning and complimenting me throughout meetings.

-This is supported by research showing that people’s moral character can be strongly predicted from their tiny, daily actions (Cohen et al., 2014).
-You run the risk of surrounding yourself with people who sap your energy, violate your trust, or hinder your progress if you ignore these low key signs.
+This is supported by research showing that people’s moral character can be strongly predicted from their tiny, daily actions8.
+You risk surrounding yourself with people who sap your energy, violate your trust, or hinder your progress if you ignore these low-key signs.

 The stakes are enormous, particularly in intimate partnerships or work environments where morality is crucial.